erdomke/InnovatorAdmin/readme.md

 ![Export-install integration](doc/screenshot-pg05.png)

+## New Package Format

+- The new tool defaults to a single-file package format with the extension *.innpkg.
+This format is a zip file containing the relevant AML script files and a manifest XML file defining the install order based on dependencies.
+- This file format attempts to generate files useful to developers where possible.
+For example, reports are exported as XSLT files with sidecar XML data files allowing for easier offline development.
+- The tool can also generate an unzipped version of the *.innpkg as well as the previous import/export file directory structure (although the latter is not fully tested)

 ## Install in Multiple Databases at Once

 If you want to quickly install the same changes in multiple databases,